-One of the world’s most significant botanic and sculpture experiences, Frederik Meijer Gardens & Sculpture Park serves more than 550,000 visitors annually.
+One of the world’s most significant botanic and sculpture experiences, Frederik Meijer Gardens & Sculpture Park serves more than 600,000 visitors annually.
 Meijer Gardens was recently ranked in the top 100 most-visited art museums worldwide by “Art Newspaper,” the leading publication in global art news and features internationally acclaimed works by Rodin, Oldenburg, Moore, Bourgeois and Plensa, among others.
-The 132-acre grounds feature Michigan’s largest tropical conservatory; one of the largest children’s gardens in thecountry; arid and Victorian gardens with bronze sculptures by Degas and Rodin;a carnivorous plant house; outdoor gardens; and a 1900-seat outdoor amphitheater, featuring an eclectic mix of world-renowned musicians every summer.
+The 158-acre grounds feature Michigan’s largest tropical conservatory; one of the largest children’s gardens in the country; arid and Victorian gardens with bronze sculptures by Degas and Rodin; a carnivorous plant house; outdoor gardens; and a 1900-seat outdoor amphitheater, featuring an eclectic mix of world-renowned musicians every summer.

 The amphitheater is general admission.
 Concertgoers are welcome to bring a blanket or low-rise chair to sit on.
 All concerts are rain or shine-weather delays possible.
 A selection of sandwiches, snacks, water, soft drinks and alcoholic beverages are available at the concessions counter.
 All beverages purchased here must be consumed inside the amphitheater gates.
-Concertgoers are also welcome to bring their own food, bottled water and non-alcoholic beverages.
-No glass or refillable containers are allowed.
+Concert goers are also welcome to bring their own food, bottled water and non-alcoholic beverages.
+Although no glass containers are allowed, empty refillable containers may be brought in.
 All beverages must be in their original sealed containers; any liquids in unsealed containers must be discarded at the gate before entering.

 Mon, Wed, Thu, Fri, Sat: 9 am-5 pm